hirakuni45/format_class/README.md

 ---
 ## Specification

+- C++17 or later compiler is required
 - The basic specification conforms to "printf.
 - The specification for passing parameters is almost the same as boost::format.
 - There are some parts that differ from printf, and some extended specifications.
 - The namespace is "utils".
 - For string output, a functor is defined and used as a template parameter.

   The standard functor "stdout_buffered_chaout" class is defined and typedef'd as follows
   typedefed.

 ```C++
     typedef basic_format<stdout_buffered_chaout<256> > format;